Now accepting new patients — call 212-328-1180

 • Prefer subtle, nervous-system-friendly manual therapy

-When to pause and ask first: If you have acute abdominal pain, fever, a suspected infection, unexplained weight loss, a new mass, active cancer treatment considerations, recent surgery (not yet cleared), or any urgent medical symptoms, consult your medical provider first.
-We are happy to coordinate care when appropriate.
+When to pause and ask first: If you have acute abdominal pain, fever, a suspected infection, unexplained weight loss, a new mass, active cancer-treatment considerations, recent surgery that has not yet been cleared, or any urgent medical symptoms, please consult your medical provider first.
+We are glad to coordinate care when appropriate.

 FAQs